k0psutin/TiraLabra/docs/week2.md

 For now i have reduced the map size to 150x150, A\* works on it quite well most of the time.
 Sometimes JPS can finish a route in 15ms where as A\* has been running 10 seconds.

+Edit 30.3:

+- A\* was running slow because it seems I made a mistake with the hashing and HashMap didn't work as intended.
+Problem did not appear in tests.
+Now I can finally concentrate on JPS and IDA\*.

 ## What should I do next

 I have to continue to implement IDA* and my own data structures even though I'm not sure if A\* is still working like it should.